polepellynithishreddy/CODESOFT/Task-4(Sales_Prediction_Using_Python)/Results.md

 ## Conclusion

 This project demonstrates the importance of data visualization, model comparison, and hyperparameter tuning in building effective machine learning models for sales prediction.
 The Random Forest model, especially after tuning, provided the best performance for our dataset.

----

-Adjust the placeholders for the MSE and R² values with your actual results.
-Save the scatter plot matrix and heatmap images in your project directory and ensure they are named `scatter_plot_matrix.png` and `correlation_matrix_heatmap.png`, respectively.